bacpop/mandrake/docs/animation.rst

   greater rate and points move more, and less frequently at the end, when learning is slow and points move less.
 Specifically, samples are taken at a rate such that the total amount of learning is divided equally, which is proportional to :math:`1 - \sqrt{1-x}`.
+- Sound is created by adding a note with frequency proportional to the maximum change of any point between each frame.
+The x-axis gives the left channel, the y-axis gives the right channel.